Iryna-Holova/goit-algo-hw-05/README.md

 ### Conclusions

-**Boyer-Moore** is the fastest algorithm for both existing and non-existent substrings in both texts, due to its effective use of "bad character" and "good suffix" heuristics that skip irrelevant sections of the text.
+- **Boyer-Moore** is the fastest algorithm for both existing and non-existent substrings in both texts, due to its effective use of "bad character" and "good suffix" heuristics that skip irrelevant sections of the text.

-**KMP** showed stable results but was slower than Boyer-Moore, particularly for non-existent substrings, likely due to its reliance on pattern preprocessing.
+- **KMP** showed stable results but was slower than Boyer-Moore, particularly for non-existent substrings, likely due to its reliance on pattern preprocessing
-**Rabin-Karp** was the least efficient, especially for non-existent substrings, as its hashing-based approach is less optimal for large texts and mismatches.
+- **Rabin-Karp** was the least efficient, especially for non-existent substrings, as its hashing-based approach is less optimal for large texts and mismatches.

 ### Running the Code